wp-cbos-ca/b100-wp-4.3/README.md

 the functions that implement the genome so that this configuration can be easily updated without affecting other parts of the "cell structure".
-In addition, (to make bioengineers a little jealous) this genome comes with a set of "dip switches" so that each individual part (the C-T, G-A pairs) can be turned on or off individually, without affecting other parts of the "genome".
+In addition, (to make bioengineers a little jealous) this genome comes with a set of "dip switches" so that each individual part (the A-T, G-C pairs) can be turned on or off individually, without affecting other parts of the "genome".
 Now only if life were this simple!